Shaked/pin_to_top/README.md

     Pin: true

-**Note: ** at the moment you just need to have the "Pin" attribute and "true" doesn't really change anything.

 Later you can also use it in your theme, for example you can use the glyphicon-pushpin:

     <span>{% if article.pin %}<i class="glyphicon glyphicon-pushpin"></i>{% endif %}</span>